ilia-kulakov/eventhandler/README.md

     Service should take into account only pages located strictly under /content/myapp, not deeper;
     Pages with empty jcr:description property in jcr:content should be ignored.
 Note that jcr:description is usually empty for newly created pages so you will need to add it manually for pages for testing purposes;

+Task II

+Job For Properties Removal Listening

+On each property removal under /content/myapp start a job which will:

+    create a node with unique name under "/var/log/removedProperties" save propertyName and propertyPath under it
+    No restrictions on page/property depth level